gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/actobotics.rst

 The Actobotics kit from ServoCity (https://www.servocity.com/actobotics) is a fixed-pitch, :term:`channel-based <Channel>` building system using imperial units.
 Its 1.5" :term:`c-channel <Channel>` and :term:`ball-bearing <Ball Bearing>` based motion system allows teams to iterate and build mechanisms entirely from kit parts.

+Prior to being discontinued, Actobotics was a solid choice for new teams, offering a reliable base kit with many options to expand upon.
+Because it is no longer being produced, we recommend teams consider other kits instead.

 Special Considerations
 ----------------------